IRSN/NSGEV/README.md

     ## 5 1925  34.2
     ## 6 1926  34.8

-Note that the warnings and messages will not be shown in this example.

-A TVGEV model requires a date variable beginnings of the annual blocks
+A `TVGEV` model requires a date variable indicating the beginnings of the annual blocks.
+This variable can be easily created from the `Year` variable

 ``` r
 df <- within(TXMax_Dijon, Date <- as.Date(paste0(Year, "-01-01")))